c-blake/bu/doc/tails.md

 A terminal example { with terminal no wrap wrapper script sending escape codes mentioned over in [tw](tw.md) }:
 ```
-nw tails -t/ log.1 log.2 log.3
+nw tails -ft/ log.1 log.2 log.3
 ```
-should show with a colorized file name header (if so configured) as much of the ends of the logs as fits on one screen.
+should show with colorized file name headers (if so configured) as much of the ends of the logs as fits on one screen, and then follow each one.
+You could cycle backgorund color of text through red, green, blue, etc.

 Related Work
 ------------